-What is Windows Sandbox?
+What is Windows 11 Sandbox?

-According to Microsoft, Windows Sandbox uses a new technology called “integrated scheduler,” which allows the host to decide when the sandbox runs.
+According to Microsoft, Windows 10 Sandbox uses a new technology called “integrated scheduler,” which allows the host to decide when the sandbox runs.
 And provides a temporary desktop environment where Windows admins can safely test untrusted software.

 Windows Sandbox has the following properties:

-- Pristine – every time Windows Sandbox runs, it’s as clean as a brand-new installation of Windows.
+- Pristine – Every time Windows Sandbox runs, it’s as clean as a brand-new installation of Windows.

-- Disposable – nothing persists on the device; everything is discarded after you close the application.
+- Disposable – Nothing persists on the device; everything is discarded after you close the application.

-- Efficient – uses integrated kernel scheduler, smart memory management, and virtual GPU.
+- Efficient – Uses integrated kernel scheduler, smart memory management, and virtual GPU.

 - Virtualization capabilities enabled in BIOS

-Also, you must enable virtualization in the computer’s BIOS Setup
+You can enable virtualization in the computer’s BIOS Setup

 - Power on the machine and open the BIOS (Press Del key).